 Our responsibility as a landlord will also depend on the lease terms and the type of building in which the leased property is situated.

 You can print the leaseholders handbook on the following link:

-Forums will be held virtually twice a year and dates are as follows:
+Forum meetings will be held virtually and face to face twice a year and dates are as follow:

 - 13 July 2022